ShunSakurai/check_forbidden/README.md

 - JP (Japanese): You can use "次の/次に", but you cannot use "以下の/以下に"
 - JP: You have to keep "例えば" in kanji, you cannot use "たとえば"

-You have to prepare:
+All you have to prepare are:

 - memoQ bilingual .mqxlz or .mqxliff files
 - A CSV or text file containing the list of forbidden terms

-This tool searches for the forbidden terms in the bilingual files, displays the result on Command Prompt, and exports it to CSV file.
+This tool searches for the forbidden terms in the bilingual files, displays the result on Command Prompt, and exports it to a CSV file.

 This tool is coded in Python with tkinter and is distributed in .exe format thanks to [py2exe](http://www.py2exe.org/).